 - sexual orientation

 - lawful source of income (in tenancy only)

 You must also respect the rights of other people.
 This is true even if you don’t like or don’t approve of those rights.
 In the same way that the law protects you from discrimination, the law says you must respect people.
 Examples of discrimination include:

-- Firing a woman from a job because she is pregnant
+- Firing someone from a job because they are pregnant

 - Refusing to rent an apartment to a man because he is gay